-The land was bought by the Golden Bay Cement Company with a view to mining it, but in 1989 they sold it to the then City Council for a reduced sum as a reserve for the people of Whangarei.
+The land was bought by the Golden Bay Cement Company as a site to establish a mine, but in 1989 they sold it to the then City Council as a reserve for the people of Whangarei.

 What to expect

 - grass paths that may be muddy and slippery after rain

 - high ladder stile and steps at entrance

 - large rocks to be negotiated in places